 Monaghan County Council operates 26 waste water treatment plants in the County.
-These vary in size from Monaghan Town Waste Water Treatment Works (WWTW) which has a design capacity of 44,000 population equivalent39 to plants such as Drum WWTW which has a design population equivalent of 150.
-Table 4.2 provides information sourced from available Annual Environmental Reports on identified issues, associated mitigation and the status of implementation of this information at 1440 of these public waste water treatment plants.
+These vary in size from Monaghan Town Waste Water Treatment Works (WWTW) which has a design capacity of 37,400 population equivalent40 to plants such as Drum WWTW which has a design population equivalent of 150.
+Table 4.2 provides information sourced from the 2016 Annual Environmental Reports (published in 2017) on identified issues, associated mitigation and the status of implementation of this information at 1441 of these public waste water treatment plants.
+This information is updated on an ongoing basis and future assessments will take into account future iterations of these reports.